tavisshore/JPM/src/jpm/question_3/replication_lu25/readme.md

 # Lu (2025) – Section 4 Replication
 This folder contains a **standalone Monte Carlo replication** of the simulation results in **Lu (2025), Section 4**, focusing on:
+**Important:**
+**This code is fully self-contained and does NOT depend on choice-learn or DeepHalo.**
+** It implements the simulation and estimators directly, following the paper. **

+## What This Replicates
+  The replication focuses on comparing estimators under sparse market–product demand shocks:
-- Standard BLP with valid cost instruments (BLP+IV)
+- BLP with valid cost instruments (BLP + IV)
-- BLP without cost instruments (BLP–IV)
+- BLP without cost instruments (BLP − IV)
-- A shrinkage-based estimator under sparse market–product demand shocks
+- Shrinkage-based estimator exploiting sparsity

-The goal is to reproduce the *qualitative and quantitative patterns* emphasized in the paper:
+The goal is to reproduce the qualitative and quantitative patterns emphasized in the paper:
-- Endogeneity bias in BLP without valid IVs
+- Endogeneity bias when valid instruments are removed
-- Improvement from valid cost IVs
+- Bias reduction using cost shifters
-- Further gains from exploiting sparsity in demand shocks

 This code is intentionally **self-contained and explicit**, prioritizing transparency over abstraction.